 - Tertiary Enabling Program (TEP)—offers enabling courses in subject areas such as Chemistry, Mathematics, Statistics, Biology and Physiology.
 TEP runs throughout the semester.

-- Study Essentials workshops—1–2 hour workshops held throughout semester on topics such as essay and report writing.
+- Academic Skills workshops—1–2 hour workshops held throughout semester on topics such as essay and report writing.

 - English language and writing support—for students from non-English speaking backgrounds.

 - Library help—in person or online library help is available to make your research more effective.

 - HDR Research Skills Workshops—designed to assist Higher Degree Research candidates in their professional development as researchers.